onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 he was walking the Amazon for an adventure

-tape script 3.4 Ed's blog the 12th of
+tapescript 3.4 Ed's blog the 12th of
 July the day I nearly died today I was walking next to the river when I nearly stood on a snake